wejhink/django-phone-login/README.md

 # Django Phone Login

-This login is basically used to login via OPT using `phone_number` as the new field instead of using `email` or `username` as the login.
+This login is basically used to login via OTP using `phone_number` as the new field instead of using `email` or `username` as the login.

 ## How does it work?

-We use [Twilio API to send the message][twilio-api-sms] to the phone and OPT and Verify it.
+We use [Twilio API to send the message][twilio-api-sms] to the phone and OTP and Verify it.

 You can ask the user for `phone_number` using Forms as authentication and login in any web browser.
 By sending the OTP.